How Do You Get Spoken Practice in a Less Common Language?

-So, how do you get language practice when native speakers are genuinely hard to come by?
+How do you get language practise when native speakers are genuinely hard to come by?

 Simple idea, but very effective: Find other learners

-Brandon initially had the same issue with his project to learn Icelandic.
-It’s a country of over 300,000 people, but they are not so likely to be on language learning sites that offer free exchanges, since their English is already likely to be very good.
+My friend Brandon initially had this very issue with his project to learn Icelandic.
+It’s a country of just 300,000 people, and they are not so likely to be on language learning sites that offer free exchanges, since their English is already likely to be very good.

 It turns out the Internet has quite a lot of high level Icelandic speakers, willing to help you out!